Codeine Abuse and Addiction Treatment Options

 If withdrawal is very severe, seizures can even lead to coma or death.
 Because this condition can be life-threatening, it is crucial to seek professional help.
 This ensures that withdrawal is a safe experience, lessening the chances of relapse.

 There is plenty of help available if you or a loved one are struggling with codeine addiction.

 The first step in treating codeine addiction is detox.
 Once a person becomes physically or psychologically addicted to codeine, the safest way to stop using the drug is under the supervision of professionals.
 A physician will work to evaluate individuals to learn about their history of substance use.
 This helps the doctor understand how long a person has been using a drug, what amount they typically consume, and other critical information that determines the detox process.

 The goal of treatment is to get a sense of your individual concerns, struggles, and goals, and to help develop healthy alternatives to using codeine.
 Inpatient rehab usually combines several different therapies and types of support, including cognitive behavioral therapy, motivational interviewing, and 12-step support groups.
 These are all designed to help you explore underlying issues, change patterns of behavior, and cope with stress more effectively.

 If you or someone you know needs help stopping the use of codeine or another substance, it’s important to seek help.
-Contact Zinnia Healing at (855) 430-9439 to learn more about substance abuse recovery.
+Contact Zinnia Health at (855) 430-9439 to learn more about substance abuse recovery.